cncf/kubernetes-community-days/content/organizing.md

 ---
 title: Organize a Kubernetes Community Days
 ---
-## About Kubernetes Community Days Page
+# About Kubernetes Community Days
 Kubernetes Community Days are community-organized events that gather adopters and technologists from open source and cloud native communities to learn, collaborate, and network to further advancement in Kubernetes.
 They also are a lot of fun and a great way to meet new people and build community.

-## Host a Kubernetes Community Days
-Kubernetes Community Days are community-organized education events to bring people together to learn, collaborate, and network.
 Each event brings its own local flair, culture, diversity, and authenticity.

+We would like to give a generous thank you to [DevOpsDays](https://devopsdays.org) and [OpenStack Days](https://www.openstack.org) for their guidance and inspiration.

 ## Core Organizers
 Dan Kohn, Chris Blum, Jennifer Davis

+# Interested in Hosting a Kubernetes Community Days?
 ## Contact a specific event
 The organization is decentralized.
 Local events handle their own sponsorships, registration, and all other logistics.
 For questions about a specific event you see listed on the site, contact the local organizers for that event; their email is on their contact page.